 The error page is the file returned to visitors of your static site who request a URL that does not correspond to an existing file.
 If you have assigned a MainPageSuffix, then Cloud Storage only returns the error page if there is neither a file with the requested name nor an applicable index page.

 When returning an error page, the HTTP response code is 404.
 The property that controls which file acts as the error page is NotFoundPage.
 If you don't set NotFoundPage, then users receive a generic error page.

 In the following sample, the MainPageSuffix is set to index.html and NotFoundPage is set to 404.html:

 gsutil web set -m index.html -e 404-Page.html gs://www.example.com

-Your created a static website & hosted it on Google Cloud!
+You created a static website and hosted it in Google Cloud!